openopt/copt/README.rst

 C-OPT: composite optimization in Python
 =======================================

 C-OPT is an optimization library written in pure Python that follows the scipy.optimize API.
+Its goal is to implement classical optimization algorithms in a clean, consistent and predictable API.

 `Docs <http://openopt.github.io/copt/>`_ | `Examples <http://openopt.github.io/copt/auto_examples/index.html>`_